Tools4everBV/HelloID-Conn-Prov-Target-Salesforce-SCIM/README.md

 ## Introduction

 The _HelloID-Conn-Prov-Target-SalesForce_ connector creates/updates user accounts in SalesForce.
-The SalesForce API is a scim (http://www.simplecloud.info) API.
-The code used for this connector is based on the _https://github.com/Tools4everBV/HelloID-Conn-Prov-Target-Generic-Scim_ generic scim connector.
+The SalesForce API is a scim based (http://www.simplecloud.info) API.

+> The code used for this connector is based on the _https://github.com/Tools4everBV/HelloID-Conn-Prov-Target-Generic-Scim_ generic scim connector.

 > Note that this connector has not been tested on a SalesForce implementation.
 Changes might have to be made to the code according to your requirements